 Ant predators eat both eggs and young larvae; they are attracted by the nectar glands on the leaves of the host plants.
 Adult butterflies visit the same flowers in a linear sequence during the day and also on subsequent days.
 Caterpillars may be carnivorous.

 Caterpillars feed on most parts of host plants, especially young leaves.
-Native larval host plants include the vines corkystem passionflower (Passiflora suberosa) and maypop (Passiflora incarnata).
-Larvae also will feed on the edible passionfruit (Passiflora edulis).
-Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); vines such as yellowroot (Morinda royoc); and the herb pitted stripeseed (Piriqueta cistoides subsp. caroliniana).
+Native larval host plants include the vines corkystem passionflower (Passiflora tuberosa) and maypop (Passiflora incarnata).
+Larvae also feed on the native wildlfower piriqueta (Piriqueta cistoides subsp. caroliniana) and the nonnative edible passionfruit (Passiflora edulis).
+Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildlflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); and vines such as yellowroot (Morinda royoc).
 Weedy native nectar plants include jack-in-the-bush (Chromolaena odorata), cheesytoes (Stylosanthes hamata) and Spanish-needles (Bidens alba var. radiata).
-Adults also will feed on the nonnative common landscape plant paper flower (Bougainvillea glabra) and the nonnative invasive shrubverbena (Lantana camara).
+Adults also will feed on the nonnative landscape plant paper flower (Bougainvillea glabra) and the nonnative invasive shrubverbena (Lantana camara).